wdi-atx-12/custom-api/README.md

 Now it's time to expand on what you've done.
 Piece by piece, add the other schemas/models and endpoints you planned.

 Be sure to test your endpoints as you go in Postman.
 Also don't forget to commit your changes and deploy to Heroku from time to time.

+## Options for Extra Challenge

+- **Add even more schemas/models/enpoints.** Thinking of more detailed information is usually fairly easy, but the code to support it gets more difficult the more detail is added.
+- **Add support for query parameters** to limit/filter responses on your endpoints that retrieve all resources in a collection.
+For example, you might limit items based on rating, time/date range, tags, etc.
+- **Document all the endpoints of your API** in a markdown file.
+What does each endpoint do?
+How should a new user of your API get started?